-South Aggregate Resources Inc. North Island Carbonate project consists of three whollyowned, road accessible limestone properties near tidewater on the northern end of Vancouver Island:
+The North Island Carbonate project, currently registered in the name of R. Tim Henneberry, P.Geo., the author of this Technical Report, for his wholly owned company Mammoth Geological Ltd., consists of three, road accessible limestone properties near tidewater on the northern end of Vancouver Island:

-- The Beaver Property, 17 kilometres southeast of Port McNeill, consisting of four claims totaling 91.1 hectares, - The Cove Property, 15 kilometres east of Port McNeill, consisting of one claim totaling 225.85 hectares, and - The Dump Property, 40 kilometres south of Port McNeill, consisting of one claim totaling 247.77 hectares.
+- The Beaver Property, 17 kilometres southeast of Port McNeill, consisting of one claim totaling 20.55 hectares, - The Cove Property, 15 kilometres east of Port McNeill, consisting of one claim totaling 225.85 hectares, and - The Dump Property, 40 kilometres south of Port McNeill, consisting of two claims totaling 268.41 hectares.

 All three properties are being explored for white limestone for industrial filler applications with the Quatsino Formation of the Triassic Vancouver Group.
 The Quatsino limestone outcrops as three narrow belts on northern Vancouver Island.
 While the limestone is generally brown-grey to light grey, areas proximal to the Jurassic Island Intrusions show varying degrees of metamorphism and become white in color.
-White to grey-white limestone has been mapped on all three properties during several phases of exploration in the early 1990's to mid 2000's.
-The white to grey-white limestone was sampled at regular intervals along strike or across stratigraphy as topography allowed.
-The samples were sent to Acme Labs for chemical analysis as follows:
+White to grey-white limestone has been mapped on all three properties during several phases of exploration in the early 1990's to late 2000's.